h2oai/wave/website/widgets/form/image.md

 ## Image popup

-Sometimes it can be handy to show a bigger version of the image in a popup window when clicking on the image.
-You can enable it by providing a `path_popup` property with a path or the URL or the [data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) of the high resolution version of the image.
+Displaying images comes with an inherent performance cost due to their file size.
+Wouldn't it be nice if you could display a smaller image on the initial render to give your users a "preview" and if it catches their attention, allow them to click the image and show it in its full size throughout the whole screen?
+The good news is you can thanks to a `path_popup` attribute that accepts a path or a URL or a [data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) of the high-resolution version of your image.
 Note, that this does not replace a `path` property.

 ![image popup gif](/img/widgets/image_popup.gif)